Summary of our market study

 1 Market overview

-Soup is a liquid dish, usually based on cooked vegetables and can be served cold or hot.
+Soup is a liquid culinary preparation, most often based on cooked vegetables, which can be served hot or cold.

-Generally, a soup is made up of cooked vegetables and legumes such as beans or lentils, but these ingredients are sometimes combined with animal proteins (meat, fish, milk, eggs, cheese), fats (bacon, butter, oils, cream) and, more rarely, fruits.
+Generally speaking, soup is made up of vegetables and legumes, such as beans or lentils, but these ingredients are sometimes combined with animal proteins (meat, fish, milk, eggs, cheese), fats or oils.animal proteins (meat, fish, milk, eggs, cheese), fats (lard, butter, oils, creme fraiche) and, more rarely, fruit.

 Different types of soup can be distinguished (non-exhaustive list):